AliceRivi14/Assignment2_ExpRoLab/README.md

 The main limitation concerns the detection of markers, as the camera does not have a smooth movement and it may happen that even if the marker is seen, its ID is not recognised.

-The battery drain is calculated as if each metre travelled by the robot corresponds to a decrease.
+The battery drain is calculated as if each meter travelled by the robot corresponds to a decrease.
 However, this calculation is made based on the distance between the start and end position, as the crow flies, without taking into account the presence of walls or obstacles, so it does not reflect the real situation.

 ## Possible Improvement